 Why Overcoming Personal Constraints is the Key to Success

-The Personal Constraint Theory™ of success challenges two prevailing approaches to self-improvement that frequently did not work for my clients: Personality Theory and Strength Theory.
-Personality Theory asserts that our personalities are essentially fixed in ways that define how we act.
-A broad field that encompasses several sometimes-conflicting views of “the self,” Personality Theory offers little help identifying issues or strategies for improvement.
-I agree with the underlying idea that our innate characteristics or traits often define who we are, but Personality Theory fails to acknowledge our tremendous capacity for making positive change in our lives and, thus, offers limited use as a tool for growth.
+The Personal Constraint Theory™ challenges two prevailing self-improvement approaches that had often proven unsuccessful for our clients: Personality Theory and Strength Theory.
+Personality Theory asserts our personalities are essentially fixed in ways that define how we act.
+A broad field that encompasses several sometimes-conflicting views of “the self,” Personality Theory offers little help to identify issues or strategies for improvement.
+We agree that our innate characteristics or traits can define who we are, but Personality Theory fails to acknowledge our tremendous capacity for making a positive change in our lives and provides limited use as a tool for growth.
 Dozens of profiles can describe your personality.
-Tests such as DiSC, Myers-Briggs, and Taylor-Johnson are interesting to take and helpful in describing your personality, but they are not particularly useful in bringing about behavioral change or directing personal growth.
+DiSC, Myers-Briggs, and Taylor-Johnson are interesting and helpful but are not particularly useful in bringing about behavioral change or directing personal growth.

-Another popular school of thought, known as Strength Theory, suggests that if we pay attention to the directions in which we move naturally, this can reveal our strengths and show us where to focus our energies.
-Strength Theory goes something like this: our hardwired personalities resist change, so we should build on our natural abilities instead of concentrating on areas in which we underperform.
-In other words, to quote the phrase by which this theory has been popularized, we should “play to our strengths.”
-I certainly agree with the basic concept of Strength Theory—why work in an office when you are a gifted musician or stay in a job you hate just because it pays a decent wage?
+Strength Theory suggests that a focus in the direction we naturally move can reveal our strengths and show us where to channel our energies.
+It goes something like this: our hardwired personalities resist change, so build on your natural abilities instead of concentrating on areas where you underperform.
+To quote the phrase popularized by this theory, “Play to your strengths.”
+Again, we agree with the basic concept.
+Why work in an office when you are a gifted musician or stay in a job you hate just because it pays a decent wage?
 Find your gifts, develop them, and use them for the highest and greatest good.

-Strength Theory contributes to success.
-But it’s not enough.
-If you know your strengths but are trying to get to the next level, playing harder to those strengths won’t cause a significant jump in performance.
-Most people I work with don’t need pep talks about being better at what they’re already great at or loving themselves as they are.
-Telling a highly creative person with no self-control to simply celebrate and expand his creativity, for example, would be counterproductive: his or her gifts can never be fully expressed without the focus and discipline that come with self-control.
+Strength Theory contributes to success, but it’s still not enough.
+Playing harder to your strengths won’t cause a significant jump in performance.
+Most of our clients don’t need pep talks about being better at what they’re already great at or loving themselves as they are.
+For example, telling a highly creative person with no self-control to simply celebrate and expand his creativity would be counterproductive; his or her gifts can never be fully expressed without the focus and discipline that come with self-control.